 The Hevajra Tantra teaches that there is a secret language and the great convention of the Yoginis, which can not be unraveled by the Shravakas and others.

-Thai bhikkhu Buddhadasa as having explored the importance of symbolic language in the Pali Canon in a number of lectures and publications.
+Thai bhikkhu Buddhadasa had explored the importance of the symbolic language in the Pali Canon in a number of lectures and publications.

 Matsyendranath and Daripada from the Natha Pantha also wrote their poems in the ''Sandhya bhasa'' symbol language.

-In spiritual alchemy, a graphic symbolism was a means of spreading also because of church and authority.
+In spiritual alchemy, a pictoral symbolism was a means of spreading also because of church and authority.

 Some teachers of Sufism used the Balaibalan language (translated as: language made alive) after execution of some masters.